maucejo/slydekit/README.md

 <b><em>Simple yet powerful slides</em></b>
 </p>

+Slydekit is a Typst presentation template designed to make slide creation simple and flexible.
+Its theme system, inspired by Bookly, makes it straightforward to design and integrate new themes.

-Slydekit is a Typst template for building academic and scientific presentations.
-It generates slides directly from document headings, ships with five ready-made themes, and provides a small but complete toolkit for incremental reveals, navigation, boxed content, and citation handling, all built on top of Typst native state and query system rather than a foreign templating layer.
+Presentations are built directly from document headings, with five predefined themes included out of the box.
+Slydekit offers a lightweight but complete set of tools for incremental content reveals, slide navigation, styled boxes, and citation handling.
+The entire framework relies on Typst’s native state and query system, avoiding the need for an additional templating layer.

 ## Import and initialization